Professor Thea Pitman

 - Location: 2.34 Michael Sadler Building

 At Leeds, I am a member of the Centre for World Cinemas and Digital Cultures (CWCDC), having previously served as director and instigator of its expansion to cover digital cultures; and I am a founding member of the Centre for Endangered Languages, Cultures and Ecosystems (CELCE).
-I am also involved in the new Leverhulme-funded Doctoral Training Programme in Extinction Studies and the Centre for Ethnicity and Racism Studies (CERS).
+I am also Co-Director of the Leverhulme-funded Doctoral Training Programme in Extinction Studies.

 I would be delighted to receive enquiries from prospective research students or fellow researchers interested in contemporary Latin/x American cultural studies, particularly those whose interests lie in the following areas:

 - travel writing